 - GRS gives you a way to check your report for error.How to get a free credit report?

 - It’s Your Money offers 22 different personal finance spreadsheets, including several related to auto expenses.

 - As one might expect, Microsoft offers many excellent personal finance spreadsheets for free download.
 These are more polished than most of the home-brewed spreadsheets I’ve listed, though not necessarily as useful.
 (Addendum: more here.)

 - Ask the Builder has a column about saving for a rainy day so that home repairs don’t take you by surprise.
 There’s no downloadable spreadsheet here, but there’s brief mention (and an image) of one that you can easily recreate on your own.
 (Besides: this is an excellent column for homeowners.)

-- Num Sum has a huge collection of spreadsheets, but most of them are junk.
-If you have patience, you can sift through to find some gems, such as this home maintenance schedule.
-Note that Num Sum spreadsheets are not downloadable, and that registration is required to use them.
+- Num Sum had a huge collection of spreadsheets, but most of them are junk — and they aren’t available on the internet any longer.
+It used to be that if you had patience, you could sift through to find some gems, such as the home maintenance schedule — but that’s not true today.
+Num Sum spreadsheets were not downloadable, and registration was required to use them.

 - And from Get Rich Slowly, you can download Vintek’s power of compounding spreadsheet and the default Excel amortization table, a useful loan calculator.
 (Vintek sent me a generic revised version of his spreadsheet, which I’m dubbing the magic of compound returns spreadsheet.)

 There must be thousands of other great personal finance spreadsheets out there.
 I’ll share the best of those I find.